Modern Slavery Statement 2021

 Our Procurement and Commercial teams will be made aware of their responsibilities relating to ethical sourcing when appointing suppliers and subcontractors and procuring materials in accordance with the Company’s Code of Conduct and Supplier Charter.
 As well as the risks associated with Modern Slavery.

-- We will complete a full audit of our supply chain and from the audit we will produce a supply chain risk analysis and action plan.
+- We will continue to work with our supply chain through our risk analysis and action plan.

 Chief Executive Officer